wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

    Note that the overflow scheme is that only the overflow part is stored into the secondary storage, so the secondary storage only needs to reserve space for the overflowed part.

+3. The base design has a simple address mapping scheme, i.e., compressed lines are linearly mapped to the overflow area.
+   The per-page design has to invoke the OS to allocate an overflow page, and then use the per-page offset to track the overflow area, which is more complicated, but the most complications arise at CPU side, not GPU side, since only host memory is managed.

 **Lowlight:**